Automation as a Service

 Today we will talk about automation as a service.
-We, at Qameta Software, have been promoting this idea for quite a while, since we came up with it almost ten years ago.
+We, at Qameta Software, have been promoting this idea for quite a while, ever since we came up with it almost ten years ago.
 At that time, we were solving a lot of problems using test automation.
 We had neither testing tools nor reports, so we had to build all these things ourselves.
-We were calculating the cost and efficiency of the automation, and considering its necessity.
+We were calculating the cost and efficiency of automation, and considering its necessity.
 As a result, we defined the concept of automation as a service.

 Allure TestOps is a rather unique system because it includes a test case management system, a reporting tool for automated testing, and an analytics engine.
 At the same time, it integrates natively with various programming languages and other tools (CI systems, issue trackers, etc.).

 We came to the conclusion that if we are to sell a tool, we shouldn't force our customers to integrate it by themselves using the API.
 We need to make everything work out of the box - and that is our main goal.

 In this article, we will pose and answer three main questions related to the use of our system.

-Why would you want to use TMS at all?
+Why would you want to use a TMS at all?

-TMS (Test Case Management System, or Test Management System) is a test management system.
+TMS stands for Test Case Management System or Test Management System.
 Let's consider a situation in which we have one tester on the project.
-What tasks do they do?
+What tasks do they perform?

-If we are talking about a single tester, then the described setup would, generally, work just fine.
+If we are talking about a single tester, then the described setup would generally work just fine.
 The responsible person is obvious; there is no need to use any additional tools.
 But as soon as several more testers join the project, each of the steps becomes more and more complicated.
-When we start writing tests, for example, it will likely become inconvenient to do that in a single doc file.
+For example, when multiple testers start writing tests, it will likely be inconvenient to do that in a single doc file.

 At this moment, we will usually start grouping the tests by functionality.
-Word document gets replaced by an Excel sheet, tests description becomes more formal, the names, specific steps, environment specification, and other additional information gets documented.
+A Word document gets replaced by an Excel sheet, the test description becomes more formal, and names, specific steps, environment specification, as well as other additional information get documented.